micmejia/bible-dump/NKJV/Acts/Acts 17.md

 Then the brethren immediately sent Paul and Silas away by night to Berea.
 When they arrived, they went into the synagogue of the Jews.

 ###### 11
-These were more [^d]fair-minded than those in Thessalonica, in that they received the word with all readiness, and searched the Scriptures daily _to find out_ whether these things were so.
+These were more fair-minded than those in Thessalonica, in that they received the word with all readiness, and searched the Scriptures daily _to find out_ whether these things were so.

 ###### 12
 Therefore many of them believed, and also not a few of the Greeks, prominent women as well as men.